Nussbaum Media Publishing Group relies on Color Solutions by ColorLogic

 “Market Leader + Market Leader = The Perfect Duo”

-With a weekly circulation of more than 1.1 million copies of official gazettes and local newspapers, the Nussbaum Media Publishing Group is the market leader in Baden-Württemberg, a federal state in Germany.
-Founded in 1959, the family-owned company employs around 580 people at twelve locations.
-In addition to official gazettes and local newspapers, Nussbaum also produces various event magazines, inserts, special prints and many other print products.
+The Nussbaum Media Publishing Group has a weekly circulation of more than 1.1 million copies of official gazettes and local newspapers.
+They are a market leader in Baden-Württemberg, a federal state in Germany.
+The family-owned company was founded in 1959 and employs around 580 people at twelve locations.
+Additionally, Nussbaum also produces various event magazines, inserts, special prints and many other print products.
 There is a concentrated focus on their digital transformation with digital and mobile offerings to achieve a primary business model goal.

 Goal 1: Media-neutral production